graphql/graphiql/examples/graphiql-parcel/README.md

-## GraphiQL Parcel Example
+# GraphiQL Parcel Example

-This example demonstrates how to transpile your own custom ES6 GraphiQL implementation with parcel bundler.
+> [!WARNING]

-### Setup
+>

-1. `yarn` and `yarn start` from this folder to start parcel dev mode.
+> This example has been removed.
+You can find its last version [here](https://github.com/graphql/graphiql/tree/3b93d27f7568d93db5cd146157220b127eeea737/examples/graphiql-parcel).
-1. `yarn build` to find production ready files.
+> We recommend using the [GraphiQL Vite](../graphiql-vite) or [GraphiQL Next.js](../graphiql-nextjs) examples instead.